 - RESTORATION SUPERVISORS work closely with staff to help improve and maintain areas of high ecological significance in Saint Paul.
 Restoration Supervisors assist with supervising volunteers during large habitat restoration events.
 They may also lead small volunteer events in the absence of staff.

 - ECOSTEWARDS are individuals and small groups who are dedicated to preserving, protecting and restoring natural areas and vital ecosystems.
 They adopt a parcel of land in the Como Woodland Outdoor Classroom in Como Regional Park.

-- FULL: GARDEN STEWARDS are individuals and groups who care for the many gardens in Saint Paul by planting, weeding, mulching and providing general garden maintenance.
+- GARDEN STEWARDS are individuals and groups who care for the many gardens in Saint Paul by planting, weeding, mulching and providing general garden maintenance.

 - PARK STEWARDS are individuals and small groups who assist in the upkeep and general beautification of Saint Paul's parks and trails.

 - SEED SQUAD volunteers are individuals or small groups who harvest native seed from some of our highest quality natural areas.
 The collected seed will later be sown and/or propagated and planted to increase plant diversity for wildlife and pollinators.